 Review the terms of your lease.
 The agreed upon rent cannot be changed without a mutual agreement between you and your Landlord.

 What can I do if I do not agree with the rent increase?

-If the term of your lease is ending and your landlord has given you a proper notice of rent increase, you can either agree to pay the increased rent and continue living there, or you can move out at the expiration of the lease.
-You can also put in writing to the landlord that you do not consent or agree with the rent increase.
-In that instance, a landlord may be able to evict you for not moving at the expiration of your tenancy, but may not be able to recover the increased rental amount.
+If the term of your lease is ending and your Landlord has given you a proper notice of rent increase, you can either agree to pay the increased rent and continue living there, or you can move out at the expiration of the lease.
+You can also put in writing to the Landlord that you do not consent to or agree with the rent increase.
+In that instance, a Landlord may be able to evict you if you do not move at the expiration of your tenancy, but may not be able to recover the increased rental amount.

 This communication is made available by Colorado Legal Services, Inc., (CLS), as a public service and is issued to inform not to advise.
 No person should attempt to interpret or apply any law without the assistance of an attorney.
 The opinions expressed in this communication are those of the authors and not those of CLS or its funding sources.